Tingting0618/Object_Detection_Image_Recognition/README.md

 ## Learn More

-You can learn more in [Tingting Duan's Project Portfolio](https://tingting0618.github.io).
+For more information, please check out the [Project Portfolio](https://tingting0618.github.io).